CQCL/tket/README.md

 ### Nix Support

-Tket and pytket are available as a Nix flake.
+Tket and pytket are available as a Nix flake, with support for Linux and Apple Silicon systems.
 See the [README](nix-support/README.md) in the `nix-support` directory for instructions on building and testing tket and pytket through Nix, and on how to use it within a Nix project.

 ## API documentation